Azure/AI-in-a-Box/doc-intelligence-in-a-box/Deployment/4_solution_testing/README.md

 # Test the Solution Accelerator

-Once you have have successfully deployed and configured the solution, follow below instructions to test the solution.
+Once you have have successfully deployed and configured the solution as required, follow the instructions below to test the solution.

 ## Step 1: Upload PDFs to Azure Data Lake Storage Containers